N0E-P/Dumb_Contracts/notes-to-delete.md

-test create a contract on website ne lance même pas la fonction createCOntract dans create.js ajouter une value lors de la création du contract account 1 : 0x97C968f3F8ba6275E11a9F9859520f404Ee24a05
+create a contract on website
+account 1 : 0x97C968f3F8ba6275E11a9F9859520f404Ee24a05

 my contracts page